rsilva-e/rsilva-e/README.md

 ## 👋 Hello!
-Welcome to my GitHub profile
+Welcome to my GitHub

-👨‍🔧 Mechanical Engineer transitioning into **Software Engineering**
-💻 Passionate about **backend development**
-⚡ Fun fact: I love **debugging problems until I fully understand them** — from mechanical systems to code
+Hi, I'm Ricardo Sousa (rsilva-e).
+I’m a **Mechanical Engineer exploring the world of Software**, with a passion for **backend development** and understanding how systems work.

 ---